Orvieto: Orvieto Città del Corpus Domini and Papal residence

 His successor Pope Boniface VIII (1294–1303) continued the papal tie to Orvieto.
 Although often criticized by historians for nepotism and greed, the Orvietans were recipients of the pope's generosity, and honored Boniface by electing him city Capitano and Podestà in 1297 and Capitano again in 1298.
-He built the third and final Palazzo Papale, Palazzo Soliano.
+He built the third and final papal palace, the Palazzo Soliano.
 He also donated statues of himself at the main city gates, which earned him some criticism from his many enemies.
 Benedict XI (1288–1305) was the last pope to live in Italy before the Avignon papacy.
 During the years from Nicholas IV until Benedict XI Orvieto hosted the pope more frequently than Rome, and discussions continued as to whether or not Rome should remain the papal city.
+Urban IV with the Bolla Transiturus established and promulgated in 1264 from Orvieto to the Christian universe the solemnity of Corpus Domini which the entire Catholic world celebrates.
+Supporting pillars of the institution of the universal Christian Eucharistic solemnity were Saints Thomas Aquinas and Bonaventure of Bagnoregio, who together with Hugues de St-Cher were readers in the Studium Curiae of Orvieto.
 Pope Nicholas V (1447–55) gave support to the city.
 In a letter of 1449, the pope gave money for the restoration of the episcopal palace that originally had been a project of Nicholas IV.
 He also allowed Fra Angelico to begin painting in the Cappella Nuova of the cathedral.

 During the sack of Rome in 1527 by the Holy Roman Emperor Charles V, Pope Clement VII took refuge at Orvieto.
 Fearing that in the event of siege by Charles's troops the city's water might prove insufficient, he commissioned a spectacular 62 meter deep well, the Pozzo di San Patrizio or "Well of St. Patrick".
 This Italian name, inspired by medieval legends that St. Patrick's Purgatory in Ireland gave access down to Purgatory, was used to indicate something very deep.
 The construction was by the architect-engineer Antonio da Sangallo the Younger.
 The central well shaft was surrounded by ramps in a double helix, similar to Saladin's Well.
 These ramps were each designed for one-way traffic, so that mules laden with water-jars might pass down and then up unobstructed.
 An inscription on the well boasts that QUOD NATURA MUNIMENTO INVIDERAT INDUSTRIA ADIECIT ("what nature stinted for provision, application has supplied").